hulthe/DAT255/onTruckConnector/README.md

 * Type "git clone" and then paste what you copied in Step 1, press enter.

-* It return "Cloning into '<folder name>'..." and NOT return any errors.
+* It should return "Cloning into '<folder name>'..." and NOT return any errors.

 <h3>Step 3: Checkout to the branch</h3>
 Now we need to hop off the master branch and into our development branch where this code actually lies.